babakfp/babakfp.ir/src/content/posts/deno-sucks/index.md

 When it was announced, I was excited about it.
 I Later realized that no one was using it.

+## Compile to executable feature

+The only thing that you can do, is to compile to an executable.
+There is no customization or features or anything like that.

 ## Last words

 Sorry, but I can't think positive about Deno anymore.